Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models

-Empirically, we find that a drop-ratio of about 10\% effectively simulates the predictions of a weaker model, enabling the improvement of suboptimal results produced by CFG.
+Empirically, we observe that a drop-ratio of about 10\% significantly improves performance.

-\paragraph{Comparative Analysis of \ours and Naive \ours.} As shown in Table~\ref{fig:ablation_drop_ratio} (right), increasing the number of iterations for sampling stochastic subnetworks during self-guidance yields diminishing improvements in aesthetic scores. \ours also effectively enhances fidelity in reconstruction tasks.
-For more theoretical and experimental analysis, see Appendix A.
+\paragraph{Visual Analysis of Block-Dropping Impact} To intuitively address concerns about how dropping blocks affects the final output, we provide a visual analysis in Figure~\ref{fig:vis_drop_block} (Appendix \ref{supp:flux}).
+This figure presents the results of an extreme test case on the SiT-XL model for the ImageNet 256$\times$256 task.
+In this setup, for each of the 28 generated images, a single, fixed transformer block was dropped for the entire duration of the inference process.
+As can be observed, the resulting images exhibit remarkable visual consistency and coherence, with no single dropped block leading to severe artifacts or a collapse in quality.
+This provides compelling visual evidence of the model's inherent robustness against block-level perturbations.

+\paragraph{Computational Cost and Peak Memory} We conduct a direct comparison of FLOPs, runtime, and peak memory requirements against standard CFG.
+The benchmark, performed on a text-to-image task with 28 inference steps, is summarized in Table~\ref{tab:cost}.
+The results show that our \ours incurs an overhead of approximately 40\% in both runtime and computational cost.
+While this entails a notable overhead, we posit that it is justified by a superior performance-efficiency trade-off, as we demonstrate in the subsequent analysis.
+Notably, peak GPU memory allocation remains unchanged.
+This is because the two forward passes within each denoising step—one for the full model and one for the sub-network—are executed sequentially.
+The memory from the first pass is released before the second begins, ensuring the peak memory footprint does not exceed that of a single standard CFG evaluation.